terraform-ibm-modules/terraform-ibm-watsonx-ai/modules/configure_project/README.md

 # Configure watsonx.ai project submodule

-This module is used to create and configure the IBM watsonx.ai Project.
+This submodule is used to create and configure the IBM watsonx.ai Project.
 For more information, read [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/projects.html?context=wx&audience=wdp).